An Alligator Named Daisy

 An Alligator Named Daisy is a 1955 British comedy film directed by J. Lee Thompson and starring Donald Sinden, Jeannie Carson, James Robertson Justice, Diana Dors, Roland Culver and Stanley Holloway.
+It was written by Jack Davies based on the 1954 novel of the same name by Charles Terrot.

 Plot

-Returning from a cricket match in Ireland, Peter Weston (Sinden), an Englishman, is left with a pet alligator by another passenger who abandons it to him.
+Returning from a cricket match in Ireland, Peter Weston, an Englishman, is left with a pet alligator by another passenger who abandons it to him.
 Horrified, his first instinct is to get rid of it as soon as possible.
-However, he soon develops a bond with Moira (Carson), a young Irishwoman, which appears to be centred almost entirely around the animal.
+However, he soon develops a bond with Moira, a young Irishwoman, which appears to be centred almost entirely around the animal.
 He soon discovers that Daisy is very tame and domesticated, and seems to be the way to Moira's heart.

-Once back in London, Weston struggles to keep Daisy under control – as she upsets his family, loses him his job at a department store and imperils his relationship with his fiancée Vanessa (Dors).
+Once back in London, Weston struggles to keep Daisy under control as she upsets his family, loses him his job at a department store and imperils his relationship with his fiancée Vanessa.
 He plans to get rid of Daisy, but the police and a pet shop refuse to take her so he abandons her in Regent's Park, later returning with a sense of guilt to rescue her.
 Owing to a mix-up, Daisy is packed along with the rest of his luggage and accompanies him to his prospective father-in-law's country house.
-There, Daisy escapes and causes mayhem, while the arrival of Moira's "husband" produces a surprising outcome for all of them.
+There, Daisy escapes and causes mayhem at a big party, ending Vanessa and Weston's engagement.

+Vanessa regrets the break-up and believes Weston didn't react correctly at the party because he gets upset when people are mean to Daisy.
+Vanessa's father, hating to see her upset, vows to make alligators the most popular pet in Britain.
+He uses his newspaper to lobby public opinion in favor of alligators and creates an alligator beauty contest.

+At the Alligator Beauty Contest and Rally, Moira arrives with Albert, her "fiancé" and a male alligator Nelson.
+Vanessa talks with Albert and she realizes that Weston is not in love with her and they amicable breakup.
+However, Vanessa expresses she's sad for Weston as Moira and Albert are already married, as they have the same last name.
+The alligators in farcical fashion begin to revolt and wreak havoc, rushing into the lake and causing general chaos as the assembly try and corral them.

+In the end, most of the guests end up in the lake and Weston discovers that Albert isn't Moira's husband, but her brother.
+Moira and Weston kiss and drive away together, the male and female alligators, Nelson and Daisy in the back seat.